 You could do much worse than put a plywood floor for your shed, but it’s not our preferred option.

 OSB is technically not plywood, but they are very similar.
-OSB is made with strands of smaller pieces of wood pressed together and it has a unique appearance as a result.
+OSB is made with strands of smaller pieces of wood pressed together.
+It has a unique appearance.

 Pouring concrete directly onto our steel floor frame will cause the frame to rust prematurely and this rust can spread throughout your shed.
-In simple terms, this is because of a pH imbalance between the two.
-You can read more about the science of it here if you need to, but all you need to know is that it could be a disaster for your shed if it’s not done properly.
+This is because of a pH imbalance between the two.
+You can read more about the science of it here if you need to, but all you need to know is that it could be a disaster for your shed if you don’t

 We don’t advise the pouring of concrete without taking the appropriate precautions first; speak to your local builder supplier to see what they recommend.
 As this is something that we don’t advise you to do, our rust perforation warranty doesn’t cover metals that have rusted as a result of concrete exposure.